 When we analyzed customer comments, the consensus was Pharmafreak ingredients were ineffective. “[Pharmafreak Test Freak] did not do anything for me.
 I didn’t see any kind of difference at all.
 This is very over rated.
 Don’t waste your money,” said a dieter.

 “Felt no change at all.
 Would never buy again.
 Took a blood test and the levels were the same as before,” reported a user.

 “Really disappointed, after using a whole bottle, little to no results whatsoever.
 Gonna try another brand,” commented a consumer.

 According to our research and experience, something small, like a supplement being ineffective, could reduce the chances of long-term success.
 If Pharmafreak doesn’t work, dieters will simply move on to a different line of supplements.

 After careful consideration, we’ve reached a conclusion.
-We like that the company offers the supplements anywhere and that we located some positive customer comments, but we can’t recommend it because there’s no published clinical research to support the claims.
+We like that Pharmafreak offers the supplements anywhere and that we located some positive customer comments, but we have reservations about recommending it because there’s no published clinical research to support the claims.
 Plus, we’re concerned about the ineffectiveness of the products and the potential for side effects.

-If you want to lose those extra pounds, we recommend going with a supplement with no reported side effects and effectiveness supported by published clinical research.
+If you want to lose those extra pounds, we recommend going with a supplement that offers bang for your buck and clinically tested ingredients.

-Also, the company that makes Pronabolin is so confident in the supplement, they’re providing a Special Trial Offer, a great choice.
+Also, the company that makes Pronabolin is so confident in the supplement, they’re providing a multiple-bottle discount and 120-day money-back guarantee – a great choice.